 Travel Guide to Pamilacan Island in Baclayon, Bohol

 Pamilacan Island is also famous for Dolphin and Whale Watching tours.
 Bohol is a haven to more than 11 species of dolphins and whales, including the bottle-nose dolphin, Risso’s dolphin, pantropical spotted dolphin, long-snouted dolphin, Fraser’s dolphin, melon-headed whale, short-finned pilot whale, Bryde, and the sperm whales.
-Unfortunately, we left our hotel too late to catch these playful dolphins.
+Make sure to leave your hotel and start your island tour early to catch these playful dolphins.

 About Pamilacan Island